cbhushan/bashmenot-website/pages/reference/index.md

 Clones the specified repository over the destination directory, along with any submodules, and outputs the hash of the newest commit.

 Removes the destination directory.
 Creates the destination directory if needed.

 Defaults to the `master` branch.
-Another branch may be specified with a `#`_`branch`_ suffix.
+Other branches can be specified with a `#`_`branch`_ suffix.

 ```
 $ git_clone_over https://github.com/mietek/bashmenot foo